Who I donate to

 Figure 2

-Listing organisations here should not be taken as my personal endorsement of any individual tactical decision made by any of the organisations or individuals mention, nor my blanket support of all positions they may adopt.
+Listing organisations here should not be taken as my personal endorsement of any individual tactical decision made by any of the organisations or individuals mentioned, nor my blanket support of all positions they may adopt.
 It does indicate that I feel that giving them money nets out as good on average.

 I am interested especially in organisations which aim to change the system to enable us humans to solve problems for ourselves, i.e. disruptive changers.
 That is, I mostly give money to lobbyists, builders of capacity, and builders of tools.
-This is, IMO, a higher-risk, higher-expected-reward strategy than (important, useful) concrete certainties like mosquito nets, and also, TBH, one that I more directly benefit from personally.
-Enlightened mutual interest is kind of my whole thing though.
+This is, IMO, a higher-risk, higher-expected-reward strategy than (important, useful) concrete near-certainties like mosquito nets, and also, TBH, one that I more directly benefit from personally.
+Enlightened mutual interest is kind of my whole thing.
 Further, we are at a point in human history where high-risk high-reward is pretty much the only wise strategy.
 Hail-mary bets all the way.

 For reference, my current donation level is 4% 3% of my income.
-I decreased it recently because my employer CSIRO has cut real wages.
+(I decreased it recently because my employer CSIRO has cut real wages.)
 Unless there is a truly exceptional burning emergency or matching funding from a donor, I attempt to give my donations as regular recurring payments, to provide budgeting certainty to both the organisation and to myself.
 Also, organisations that need to raise funding by alarmism learn some unhealthy habits around crying wolf.

 2 Money donations